 Options to Help Offset Processing Fees

-Additional feedback from the recent New Solution Survey was to provide you with updated details on how to help offset processing fees.
+We recently surveyed our merchants for feedback to help make their processing more streamlined.
+One of the most requested solutions was for updated details on how to help offset processing fees.
 Below is a list of options that fall in line with card association regulations to consider when you are trying to offset processing fees.

 We always recommend that you consult with your legal counsel to ensure that your choice is in line with all federal, state, and local laws, as well.